skamalj/dbt-models-glue/README.md

+### This repository has code for this blog - [Lakehouse on AWS with Hudi and DBT](https://www.kamalsblog.com/2022/09/data-lakehouse-on-aws-with-hudi-and-dbt.html)

-## DBT profile to use.
-Replave region , role and bucket values
+### DBT profile to use.
+Replace region , role and bucket values
 ``
 sync_tool_classes is not supported in dbt glue adapter.
 There is customized code available from this repo.
 ``